aerofur/titusstudiosmediagroup.github.io/blog/protogen-build.md

 }
 ```

- * The function first gets the Display Number, which is "what display am I writing to?".
+ * The function first requires the Display Number which it is going to write to.
  * The function then requires the data array.
 It will write the first 8 bits, and then the next on the next row of the display, and so on.

 > **NOTE:** Make sure to include the `binary.h` library! - `#include <binary.h>`